 Once you complete the above steps, the “Pin to taskbar” option is removed from the right-click context menu.
 Also, when you right-click any pinned apps on the taskbar, the “Unpin from taskbar” option will not appear anymore.

-To show “Pin to taskbar” and “Unpin from taskbar” options in the Windows 11 context menu, repeat the above steps and in step 4, select
+To show “Pin to taskbar” and “Unpin from taskbar” options in the Windows 11 context menu, repeat the above steps, and in step 4 above, select the Not Configured option.

 How to Add or Remove “Pin to taskbar” and “Unpin from taskbar” from Context Menu in Windows 11 through Registry Editor?